sumigargi/react-ui-autocomplete/README.md

 )
 ```

-You can decide whether or not to require the user to press ENTER to confirm the new arbitrary value by setting the `newValueRequiresEnter` property.
-This property has no effect when `allowNew` is set to `false`, and its default value is `false`, so that `UIAutocomplete` behaves similarly to a regular input.
+The `newValueRequiresEnter` property has no effect when `allowNew` is set to `false`, and its default value is `false`, so that `UIAutocomplete` behaves similarly to a regular input.